Information for Seasonal Staff

 Our business has employed Seasonal Workers from several different countries, such as, Poland, Bulgaria, Romania, Lithuania and Latvia for many years.
 These workers are very important to the success of our business and have become a real asset to the farm.
 We welcome all equally and try and ensure that your time with us at Ivy Farm is a positive and rewarding experience where you feel safe and secure.

-from anyone who is legally entitled to work in the UK.
+Applications: we accept from anyone who is legally entitled to work in the UK.
 We are an Equal Opportunities employer and treat all employees fairly, regardless of background.
 Over the years a number of our Seasonal Workers have developed their skills and become full time staff.

 Type of work: we are a farming business and the seasonal work we offer varies throughout the year.
 Between end of May and October most seasonal workers will be employed picking strawberries, raspberries and blackberries, packing fruit in our packhouse or in plant nursery work.
 This can be hard physical work as we grow strawberries traditionally in the ground as well as on table-tops in polytunnels.
 The majority of our work between October and end of March will be in sheds grading plants, fieldwork and nursery work.

 Wages: your wages will be paid into your bank account every fortnight.
 If you do not have a bank account we will help you set up an account with a card which you will be able to use at ATMs, supermarkets etc.